Thomas Delaney: Sevilla

-Loan to Hoffenheim
+Loan to TSG Hoffenheim

-On 30 January 2023, Delaney returned to Germany and joined 1899 Hoffenheim on loan until the end of the 2022–23 season.
+On 30 January 2023, Delaney returned to Germany and joined TSG Hoffenheim on loan until the end of the 2022–23 season.

+Loan to Anderlecht

+On 22 August 2023, Delaney joined Belgian Pro League club Anderlecht on a season-long loan with an option-to-buy.
+He made his debut for the club on 27 August 2023 in a 2-1 victory against Charleroi.
+He scored his first goal for the Mauves on 1 december 2023, in a 3-1 away win against KVC Westerlo.
+With Anderlecht, Delaney was inconsistent, mainly due to injuries, which limited his playing time at the Belgian giants, eventually leading to Anderlecht not triggering the buy option for Delaney.
+He made a total of 25 appearances for the club.

+Return to Copenhagen

+On 20 July 2024, after 7.5 years he finally made his return to Danish Superliga club FC København, signing a two-year deal.

 International career

 Delaney made his debut for the Denmark under-18 team in October 2008, and went on to play three matches in total.
 He played 11 games for the Denmark U-19 team.
 On 11 August 2010, he made his debut for the Denmark U-21 team in a friendly against the Italy U-21 team.
 Delaney made his debut for the senior national team on 15 October 2013 in a 2014 FIFA World Cup qualification match against Malta.
 He played the full 90 minutes of the 6–0 home win.

 His second cap did not come until 25 March 2015, as a half-time substitute in a 3–2 friendly win over the United States in Aarhus.
 Delaney scored his first international goal on 1 September 2017 to open a 4–0 home win over Poland in 2018 FIFA World Cup qualification.
 Three days later, he scored a hat-trick as the team came from behind to win 4–1 away to Armenia.
 In June 2018, he was named in Denmark's squad for the World Cup in Russia.
 He was also named in the 26-man squad for UEFA Euro 2020.
 He scored the first goal in the 2–1 quarter-final game against the Czech Republic.
+On 25 August 2024, Delaney announced his retirement from international football.
+He scored eight goals in 81 international appearances.